A Place Open to All

 Statement of LGTBQ Welcome & Inclusivity

-California Lutheran University is an intentionally diverse community committed to inclusivity and respect for the dignity of each individual.
-As such, we seek to be a place of welcome for students, faculty and staff who are or come to know themselves as gay, lesbian, bisexual, and transgendered persons.
+California Lutheran University is an intentionally diverse community committed to inclusivity and respect for the dignity and identities of each individual.
+As such, we welcome students, faculty, and staff who are or come to know themselves as gay, lesbian, bisexual, intersex, transgender, non-binary, and/or queer.

-In 1993, that declaration was extended to express "strong opposition to all forms of verbal or physical harassment or assault of persons because of their sexual orientation," and support for the civil rights of all persons, regardless of their sexual orientation.
-In this, Cal Lutheran also conforms to the non-discrimination emphasis of the laws of the State of California.
+In 1993 that declaration was extended to express "strong opposition to all forms of verbal or physical harassment or assault of persons because of their sexual orientation," and support for the civil rights of persons of all sexual orientations.

 In 2009 the ELCA adopted the statement, “Human Sexuality: Gift and Trust”, which grounds the relationship God establishes with creation as a model for relationships between human beings.
 The statement promotes relationships that foster trust, commitment, and protection for the well-being and flourishing of all people, and expects institutions and social structures to shelter, sustain, and protect personal, family and social relationships.

 At the heart of the Christian faith, as understood by the ELCA, is trust in God's loving care for all.
 The university cherishes a living tradition that welcomes and calls together people of diverse values, worldviews, and identities to create a rich educational community.